A City in the Clouds

 “They stepped onto a veranda that overlooked the spiraled top of Cloud City.
 From here they saw several flying cloud cars gracefully swooping around the beautiful spired buildings of the city.
 It was a spectacular view, and the visitors were very impressed.

-“It’s a lovely outpost,” Leia marvelled.
+“It’s a lovely outpost,” Leia marveled.

 “Yes, we’re proud of it,” Lando replied.
 “You’ll find the air quite special here…very stimulating.”
 He smiled at Leia meaningfully.
 “You could grow to like it.”